An early period here and there usually isn’t cause for concern.

 - sudden weight loss

-It’s thought that one in eight females will develop a thyroid condition in their lifetime.
+It’s thought that females will develop a thyroid condition in their lifetime.

 Thyroid conditions cause your body to make more or less thyroid hormone than your body needs.
 This hormone is essential to several body functions, including your metabolism and menstrual cycle.